 Request approval from Approval Authority for major fundraisers and act as liaison with the DFMWR, Garrison Command, and/or other available avenues to provide equipment, table set up and other logistical needs for each fundraising event.

-Coordinate with the other Chairpersons (Hospitality, Membership, Custer’s Cottage, Treasurer, Newsletter, Vendor Relations, and Public Relations) for events.
+Coordinate with the other Chairpersons (Hospitality, Membership, Custer’s Cottage, Treasurer, Newsletter, Vendor Relations, and 3rd Vice President) for events.

 Work with the Vendor Relations Chair, if needed, to obtain guest vendors for FRSC events.